The Corporate Tax Planning Law Review: Canada

 Canada's extensive treaty network consists of more than 90 treaties that typically reduce the rate of withholding tax on passive income.
 Generally speaking, Canada's tax treaties follow the OECD Model Tax Convention on Income and Capital.

-Dividend withholding is typically reduced to 15 per cent (5 per cent where the shareholder is a corporation with a significant investment in the dividend payer), and rent (other than from real property), royalty and trust distributions generally enjoy a 15 per cent rate.
-Some treaties eliminate withholding on particular types of royalties, and most treat management fees as business profits governed by the PE article.
+Dividend withholding is typically reduced to 15 per cent (5 per cent where the shareholder is a corporation with a significant investment in the dividend payer), and rent (other than from real property), royalty and trust distributions are generally reduced to a 15 per cent rate.
+Some treaties eliminate withholding on particular types of royalties, and most characterise management fees as business profits governed by the PE article.
 Where the domestic exemption from withholding tax does not apply, Canada's treaties typically reduce the rate of withholding on interest to 10 per cent.

 Canada continues to expand its network of TIEAs and negotiate changes to its existing treaties and additional treaties.